whyoleg/cryptography-kotlin/README.md

 ## Using in your projects

-Make sure, that you use Kotlin 1.8.10+
+Make sure that you use Kotlin 1.8.10+
+Additionally, it's possible to use [BOM](https://whyoleg.github.io/cryptography-kotlin/bom) or [Gradle version catalog](https://whyoleg.github.io/cryptography-kotlin/gradle-version-catalog) to add dependencies easier

 > ⚠️ NOT YET PUBLISHED TO MAVEN CENTRAL